faithvoid/plugin.programs.xsky/README.md

 - Add "Following / Followers" options to view posts from specific users in those categories
 - Add profile information (ie; name + avatar - bio) as first 2 options when viewing a profile
 - Store login data somewhere that isn't just a plaintext file?
+- Find a way to leverage Bluesky's chat functionality for an IM service(?)